fdhidalgo/geocode_br_polling_stations/README.md

 -   `lat`: Latitude as predicted by the model or provided by the TSE.

--   `panel_lat`: Time-invariant latitude.
-This is constant for polling stations that share a common `panel_id`.

--   `panel_long`: Time-invariant longitude.
-This is constant for polling stations that share a common `panel_id`.

-**Note on Panel IDs:** The Supreme Electoral Tribunal (TSE) does not provide a unique id that can be used to track polling stations across time.
-To create the `panel_id` variable, I used string matching, which matched polling stations in the same municipality across time by partial matches in the words comprising the name or address of the polling station.
-This means that there will be some error in the construction of the panel identifiers.
-To construct the `panel_lat` and `panel_long` variables, we assigned the `long` and `lat` for the polling station with the smallest predicted distance (`pred_dist`) among the polling stations with the same `panel_id`.

 ## Code
 ### Running the Geocoding Pipeline